alces-software/knowledgebase/docs/source/verification/verification-guidelines.rst

 Checking System Configuration
 -----------------------------

-For the system configuration (depending on which previous sections had been configured), it is worth checking:
+For the system configuration (depending on which previous sections have been configured), the cluster administrator should verify the following settings:

-- Clocks - The dates are correct, clients are syncing with the controller
+- Clocks - The current date/time is correct on all machines; clients are syncing with the controller
-- User Login - Users from the chosen verification method (local, nis, ipa) can login to:
+- User Login - Users from the chosen verification method can login to:

-  - Infra node
+  - Infrastructure node(s) (should be possible for admin users only)
-  - Login node
+  - Login node(s)
-  - Compute node
+  - Compute node(s)

-- NFS/Lustre mounts - Mounted with correct mount options and permissions
+- Storage system mounts - Mounted with correct mount options and permissions
-- SLURM/SGE - Jobs can be submitted, nodes are all present and available on the queue
+- Job-scheduler - Jobs can be submitted and are run; nodes are all present and available on the queue
 - Ganglia - All nodes present, metrics are logging
 - Nagios - All nodes present, services are in positive state